dotenv-org/dotenv-org.github.io/docs/index.md

 # Documentation

-In these pages you'll find tutorials that will teach you how to use Dotenv, and reference documentation for all the moving parts.
+In these pages you'll find tutorials that will teach you how to use Dotenv Vault, and reference documentation for all the moving parts.

 {:.font-weight-normal}
 #### [Get started in 60 seconds →](/docs/tutorials/sync)